Avaiga/taipy-doc/docs/relnotes.md

 **`taipy-core`**<br/>1.2.0

-   - The data node of a scenario or a pipeline can now be accessed at the scenario or pipeline level.
+   - The data node of a scenario or a pipeline can now be accessed at the scenario or pipeline levels.
    - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
    - A submitted job can be canceled.
 When canceling the job, its subsequent jobs will be abandoned.
 When the cancel method is called on a running job, it cannot be canceled, but its subsequent jobs will be abandoned.